Benson516/CarND-Traffic-Sign-Classifier-Project/writeup_proj_3.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic sign images I found on the web, which have be crorped and resized to proper size.
+All the signs I found here is "Children crossing (28)".

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]